Whether you’ve recently started a blog or are about to start one, you probably have one pressing question. How can you make money blogging?

 Can you start a blog for free and still make money?

-Yes, you can, but I advise against it.
-While some free blogging platforms allow you to make money, they have serious shortcomings when it comes to design and functionality.
+Maybe.
+Some (but not all) free blogging platforms allow you to make money.
+BUT…. they all have serious shortcomings when it comes to design and functionality.

 This means you could be earning way more by simply investing a small amount of money in a self-hosted blog.

-A self-hosted blog means you have your own domain (like bylauraiancu.com vs. bylauraiancu.blogspot.com or bylauraiancu.wordpress.com as you’d get if you chose a free blogging platform) and pay a web hosting company to host your blog and make it available to the world.
+A self-hosted blog means you have your own domain (like bylauraiancu.com vs. bylauraiancu.blogspot.com or bylauraiancu.wordpress.com as I’d have gotten if I chose a free blogging platform) and pay a web hosting company to host your blog and make it available to the world.

-My how to start a self-hosted WordPress blog tutorial makes is super easy to setup a blog in 20 minutes or less.
+If you’re ready to start blogging, my tutorial on how to start a self-hosted WordPress blog makes it super easy for you to get everything set up in 15 minutes or less.

-If you are still on the fence about this, I recommend you read why you need to purchase hosting for your blog.
+Still on the fence about this?
+Read why you need to purchase hosting for your blog.